Butterfly Gardening

 Woodside Library Garden, 3140 Woodside Road, Woodside.
 The garden (in the back of the library) is composed entirely of California native plants.
 It is open to the public during library hours: Mon-Thu 11-7; Fri-Sat 11-5.
 It is maintained by the Woodside-Atherton Garden Club.
 There is a brochure with a map of the different plants.

 Regional Parks Botanic Garden.
 Tilden Park, Berkeley.
-The largest collection of California native plants, with plenty to excite the native gardener.
+The largest collection of California native plants in the world, with plenty to excite the native gardener.

 Strybing Arboretum, Golden Gate Park, San Francisco.
 Contains a section devoted to California natives, the Arthur Menzies Native Garden.